 - Last Updated 10/18/17

 The FC-31 (Project 310/J-35?)
 02 prototype was approaching the SAC airfield.
 The aircraft has a conventional design with twin engines and two large canted swept tailfins similar to American F-35.
 As the result the ventral stabilizing fins are eliminated to save weight and reduce RCS.
 In addition it features DSIs, two piece canopy and a pentagon shaped nose similar to F-35.
 A Russian K-36D ejection seat was also installed.
 Like J-20, a retractable IFR probe could be installed on the starboard side slightly forward of the canopy.
-Also an EOTS will be installed under the nose in the future.
+An IRST will be installed under the nose in the future.
 As a 4th generation fighter FC-31 is expected to be equipped with advanced avionics such as an AESA radar and a glass cockpit featuring three large color LED MFDs and a wide-angle holographic HUD.
 The aircraft could eventually be fitted an F-35 style single piece extra-large panoramic cockpit display (PCD) as specified by the customer.
 The prototype is initially powered by the indigenous WS-13A turbofan (8.5t class) but later by the new 9.5t class "Medium Thrust" engine (WS-19? might feature 2D TVC).
 The engine nozzles on the 01 prototype initially appeared without any stealth measures applied.
 However they are partially shielded by the two horizontal stabilizers extending further back, similar to F-35, thus reduces the IR and radar signatures.
 FC-31 features a single internal weapon bay inside its belly housing up to 6 AAMs including PL-10, PL-15 and PL-21.
 The aircraft is also thought to have a secondary surface attack capability where it can carry 50kg class SDBs internally such as LS-6/FT-7 satellite guided bomb and GB50 LGB, or the larger YJ-83K AshM and YJ-91 ARM externally under6 hardpoints.
 An internal gun is thought to be installed as well but its exactlocation is still unknown.
 However due to its relatively small size and lower engine thrust compared to J-20, FC-31shouldhave a smaller internal payload and a shorter combat radius.
 It is not expected to have the super-cruise capability initially either when powered by WS-13A.
 However it does carry a relatively cheaper price tag and have a relatively "balanced" performance.
 Some specifications (speculated): length 17.3m, height 4.8m, wingspan 11.5m, normal TO weight 17.5t, MTOW 28t, combat radius 1,250km with internal fuel, max peed Mach 1.8, ceiling 16km, TO distance 450m, max g load +9/-3, max weapon load 8t (internal 2t, external 6t).
 It was first rumored in April 2011 that 601/SAC was developing a 4th generation medium multi-role stealth fighter as Project 310 since 2007 after its own heavy stealth fighter design lost the bid to 611/CAC's J-20 (see above).
 A scale-down model (dubbed F-60) of FC-31 was first unveiled by the 601 Institute at the first International UAV Innovation Grand Prix held in Beijing in September 2011.
 A full-scale metal model was probably built in early 2011.
 One airframe was transported to the 623 Institute in Yanliang for static tests in June 2012.
 The first prototype was under construction since late 2011.
 Its first flight took place on October 31, 2012, powered by two smoky WS-13 turbofans.
 So far only a single prototype was constructed for test flights.
 As a private venture of AVIC, FC-31 (dubbed AFC/Advanced Fighter Concept) is being promoted at the international market as a low-cost alternative to American F-35.
 Therefore it could have some negative impact on the prospects of FC-1/JF-17 in 7-10 years.
 Its first foreign customer is likely to be Pakistani AF.
 As for the domestic market, it could be a good candidate to replace some of the remaining J-7/8 series fighters still in service with PLAAF and PLAN, together with the 3.5th generation J-10B/C and J-11D.
 However so far neither PLAAF or PLAN has made any commitment.FC-31 was partially unveiled at 2012 Zhuhai Airshow as an "advanced fighter concept".
 One image taken in December 2013 suggested that FC-31 was testing a new silver color "stealth" nozzle similar to those onboard J-20.
 The 02 prototype was expected to feature "major" improvements in order to make it more attractive to domestic/foreign customers.
 Those improvements include a one-piece canopy, a new wide-angle holographic HUD similar to the one onboard J-20, two indigenous WS-13E turbofan engines with a higher thrust, a longer and fatter fuselage made of more composite materials, a bigger internal weapon bay, larger wing area, reshaped F-35 style vertical tailfins and cropped wing and horizontal stabilizer tips similar to those of F-22.
+It also has the provisions for nose-mounted IRST, EODAS throughout the fuselage, as well as 6 underwing hardpoints to be installed later.
 It was rumored that the 01 prototype powered by two upgraded WS-13E turbofan engines flew for the first time on July 1, 2016.
 An AVIC promotional video released at the 2016 Zhuhai Airshow indicated the02 prototype was built and was preparing for the maiden flight.
-The high-speed taxiing test of the 02 prototypestarted on December 18, 2016.
+The high-speed taxiing test of the 02 prototype started on December 18, 2016.
 First flight took place on December 23, 2016, powered by two smokeless WS-13E engines.
 Currently the test flight of the 02 prototype continues at SAC.
-The latest rumor (June 2017) suggested that the 03 prototype is being developed which could become the first prototype of the new carrier-based stealth fighter for PLAN.
+A recent rumor (June 2017) suggested that the 03 prototype is being developed which could become the first prototype of the new carrier-based stealth fighter for PLAN.
 If ordered now by a foreign customer, FC-31could enter the production as early as 2019 and achieve IOC in 2022.